EnrcDamn/4000DB-NeuralAmp/README.md

 ```
 python prep_wav.py "4000DB-Parameterized" -p "./Configs/Parameterization-Config.json"
 ```
+If latency was introduced during recording, you can specify the offset in samples of the target audio as an argument, such as `-ls 256` to shift it accordingly.

 Training the model:
 ```
-python dist_model_recnet.py -l RNN3-4000DB-Parameterized -eps 175 --seed 39 -lm False -is 2
+python dist_model_recnet.py -l RNN3-4000DB-Parameterized -eps 250 --seed 39 -is 2
 ```
 The LSTM layer needs to be configured with a hidden size of 20 (`./Automated-GuitarAmpModelling/Configs/RNN3-4000DB-Parameterized.json`).
 The training instructions must then be modified to included the extra inputs to the model as `-is <parameters + audio channels>`.
 That is, the number of inputs to the model must be the number of parameters plus the number of audio channels.
+In our case:
+- prepared input WAVs are 2-channel: guitar input + one normalized parameter.
+So `-is 2` is correct.x
+- targets are mono, matching the default `-os 1`.

 ## Build plugin